Alessio Vita

-Alessio Vita (born 16 March 1993) is an Italian professional footballer who plays for Cittadella.
+Alessio Vita (born 16 March 1993) is an Italian professional footballer who plays for Serie C club Treviso on loan from Cittadella.

 Club career

 Early career

 A former Torino youth player, he represented the club's Primavera formation from 2010 to 2012.
 In 2012, he was sold to Monza in co-ownership, making 36 appearances and scoring seven goals in his first season in the professionals.
 After two excellent seasons played in Biancorosso under his mentor Antonino Asta, his contract was not redeemed by Torino.
 On 19 January 2015, Monza, suffering from financial difficulties, released Vita for free.

 Sassuolo and loan to Vicenza

 On 20 January 2015 Vita was signed by Serie A club Sassuolo on a three-and-a-half-year contract.
-He was immediately transferred to Serie B club Vicenza Calcio in a temporary deal for one and a half seasons.
+He was immediately transferred to Serie B club Vicenza in a temporary deal for one and a half seasons.

 He selected the number 16 shirt for his new team.
 Vita made his debut on 24 January, against Trapani.
 He substituted Stefano Giacomelli in the second half.

 In July 2016 the loan was renewed.